weecology/branch-arch/GeneralAllometry/README.md

-This file describes the data and analysis files that contribute to the results reported in "Process-based allometry describes the influence of management on orchard tree aboveground architecture" coauthored by Zachary Brym and Morgan Ernest.
+This directory contains the data and analysis files that contribute to the results reported in "Process-based allometry describes the influence of management on orchard tree aboveground architecture" coauthored by Zachary Brym and Morgan Ernest.
+Files contributing to the data, analysis, and results are described below.
+Supplemental figures for this work can be found [here](https://github.com/weecology/branch-arch/blob/master/GeneralAllometry/BrymErnest-PeerJ-Supplemental.pdf).
 The authors license this work under a Creative Commons Attribution 3.0 Unported License (CC BY 3.0).

 NB: Additional files remain in the repository that are not reported in the paper, but have contributed to the data management and analysis process.
 Many of